 1987 International Travel Fellowship

-Pokar M. Kabra received the 9th AACC International Fellowship Award, sponsored by Becton Dickinson Vacutainer Systems, Becton Dickinson and Company.
+Pokar M. Kabra received the 9th the Association for Diagnostics & Laboratory Medicine (formerly AACC) International Fellowship Award, sponsored by Becton Dickinson Vacutainer Systems, Becton Dickinson and Company.

 Dr. Kabra was born in India.
 He received his B.S. degree in chemistry in 1964 from the University of Bombay, India.
 He also received training in pharmaceutics and received the B.Sc.
 (Technology) degree from the University of Bombay in 1966.
 He was then appointed lecturer at the Victoria Jubilee Technical Institute at the University of Bombay for a period of six months.